+Knowing how to handle public health emergencies and first aid treatment benefits responders, including medical and public health professionals.
+They offer you the confidence to act and inform you of what to do to save your life and those of others in emergency situations like disease outbreaks.
 Some emergencies require quick action, especially those involving the loss of life and property.
-Training related to emergency response, life skills, and first aid is available online for interested persons without any limitations of age or education.
+Training related to emergency response, life skills, and first aid are available online for interested persons without any limitations of age or education.

 When faced with an emergency, it is necessary to stay calm.
 The body is in a state of flight or fight.
 Like any other animal, humans naturally react when threatened.
 During this period, the individual is unable to think critically.
-Panicking at the face of an emergency will only make the situation worse—the individual experiences high levels of emotion that drive their decision-making processes.
+Panicking in the face of an emergency will only worsen the situation—the individual experiences high levels of emotion that drive their decision-making.

-Panic kicks in when the individual gets the feeling that the situation is out of hand.
+Panic kicks in when the individual feels the situation is out of hand.
 Skilled persons trust their ability to act and save lives.
-It is also helpful to have some useful supplies in giving first aid in case of an emergency.
+It is also helpful to have some useful supplies in giving first aid in an emergency.

-First aid treatment, cardiopulmonary resuscitation (CPR), and any other life skills are available online.
+First aid treatment, cardiopulmonary resuscitation (CPR), and other life saving skills are available online.
 Alternatively, you can also read content and download apps on first aid and life skills.

-When handling an emergency, it is essential to focus on a single task at a time.
+When handling public health threats, it is essential to focus on a single task at a time.
 When overwhelmed, it is easy to drift off.
 Importantly learn to take up a single job at a time and stay focused on what you are doing at the moment.
 Remember, you can only save a life at a time.